asfathahamed/EDGE-Components-Hackathon-2019/README.md

         - *Sorting*, *filter* and *pagination*
         - *Column* modification, *table style*, *table alignment*, *table header type* and *table theme*.

+## Component 3: Timeout Component

+Using this component developer can provide application idle timeout.
+Usually if user doesn't perform any action, based on the timeout provided it throws you the timeout event.

+## Component 4: Pagination Component

+Using this component developer can provide pagination features to their existing table component easily.

 ## Development server